Rebeca Uribe Bone: Education

 As a new graduate, she began working in the Bavaria brewing company's quality department, and before completing her first year as a chemical engineer, she met the son of a friend of her father's.
 He was Basque and was visiting Bogotá for a season.

 Personal life

-Rebeca married him and they set up home in Calin, set up a factory, and had a son.
+Rebeca married him and they set up home in Cali, set up a factory, and had a son.
 They moved to Bilbao in Spain in the 1980s.

 Rebeca was active into old age and used to walk the streets of the neighborhood every day on her own.
 She was knocked down in a bicycle accident at the age of 95, and on 8 May 2017, at the age of almost a hundred, she died in Bilbao.

 Legacies

 Premio Rebeca Uribe Bone, Historial Premio Rebeca Uribe Bone a la Mejor Opción de Grado en Ingeniería Química elaborada por una mujer o grupo de mujeres.
 Consejo Profesional de Ingeniería Química de Colombia - CPIQ (The Rebeca Uribe Bone Award for the Best Degree Option in Chemical Engineering prepared by a woman or group of women).